SleepyG11/TwitchBlinds/README.md

     -- All default blind params

-    boss = {
-        -- If you want to disable appearing this blind in vanilla game -- min = 999,
+    -- If you want remove boss from vanilla pool boss = {
+        min = -1,
-        -- max = 999,
+        max = -1,
     },

+    in_pool = function(self)
+        return false
+    end,

     config = {
         tw_bl = {